fragglet/sdl-sopwith/index.md

   the source code, file bugs and contribute to development of the project.
 * [Latest news](news.md) from the project.

-SDL Sopwith is based on the original Sopwith source code, which was released by its author Dave L. Clark as Free and Open Source Software under the GNU General Public License.
+SDL Sopwith is based on the original Sopwith source code, which was released by its author David L. Clark as Free and Open Source Software under the GNU General Public License.

 ![Open Source Software](open_source_button.png)